CurveDocs/curve-docs/docs/crvUSD/pegkeeper.md

     Function to commit a new admin.

-    Emits: `CommitNewAdmin` event.
+    Emits: `CommitNewAdmin`

     | Input      | Type   | Description |
     | ----------- | -------| ----|
     | `_new_admin` |  `address` | New Admin |

-    !!! warning
+    !!!note
-        This function can only be called by the `admin` of the PegKepper, which is the ownership agent (CurveDAO).
-Therefore, changing the admin requires a DAO vote.
+        This function is only callable by the admin of the contract.

     ??? quote "Source code"